Risks and benefits of AI in note-taking

 This article is facilitated by BMS, with information on AI in note-taking and your professional obligations by Scott Shelly and Alexander Sheridan of Barry Nilsson.
 BMS covers how notes and records could assist in the event of a claim.

-Disclaimer Barry Nilsson communications are intended to provide commentary and general information.
-They should not be relied upon as legal advice.
-Formal legal advice should be sought in particular transactions or on matters of interest arising from this communication.
-You must be a current Australian Physiotherapy Association (APA) member to be eligible to register for the APA Member Insurance program.
-You must be part of the APA Member Insurance program in order to access additional cover.
+Disclaimer: You must be a current APA member to be eligible for the APA member insurance program.
+You must be part of the APA member insurance program in order to access additional cover.
 If your membership ceases you will not be offered renewal when your policy expires.
-In offering this insurance to our members APA is a distributor of BMS Risk Solutions Pty Ltd (BMS) AFSL 461594, ABN 45161187980.
-This is general advice only and BMS has not considered whether it was suitable for your personal circumstances, current objectives, needs or financial situation.
-Please read the Policy Wording and the BMS Terms of Engagement which contains the Financial Services Guide before making a decision about purchasing this policy.
-As a distributor, APA may receive a percentage of the commission paid to BMS by the insurer and/or a fee per policy in offering this insurance to members.
+In arranging this insurance for our members, APA is acting as a distributor of BMS Risk Solutions Pty Ltd (BMS) AFSL 461594, ABN 45161187980.
+This insurance is issued by BMS under a binder with Certain Underwriters at Lloyd’s.
+When acting under a binder BMS is acting as agent for the insurer and not as your agent.
+This is general advice only and BMS has not considered whether it is suitable for your particular objectives, needs or financial situation.
+Please read the Policy Wording and the BMS Terms of Engagement, which contains the Financial Services Guide, before making a decision about purchasing this policy.
+APA may receive a percentage of the commission paid to BMS by the insurer and/or a fee per policy.

 © Copyright 2024 by Australian Physiotherapy Association.
 All rights reserved.